Resources for

 Register by September 30.
 Contact elizabeth.hornstein@cornell.edu for more information.

 This forum will bring together state and local decision makers, municipal staff, and other interested parties working to address coastal issues to share information on best practices, identify opportunities to increase resilience, and enhance coordination across communities.
-Participants will hear from NY state agency representatives and regional partners about resilience initiatives, learn about new tools and resources, and local resilience projects.
-We will end the forum with a walking tour of Port Jefferson Village to hear how they are working to address flooding and erosion.
+Participants will hear from NY state, regional, and local partners about resilience initiatives and learn about new tools and resources.
+We will end the forum with a walking tour of Port Jefferson Village to hear about the Village’s resilience initiatives, successes, and challenges.

 The event is free.
 Refreshments and lunch will be provided.